CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 1. Select **Close** and minimize or close File explorer.

-You've created a shared folder on the server.
+   >**Success!** You've created a shared folder on the server.
 It is this folder and its content that you'll access through GSA.

 ### Task 4: Setup Quick Access and assign User